bootdotdev/blog/content/misc/code-academy-alternatives.md

 [Boot.dev](https://boot.dev), by contrast, is all about building strong foundations.
 The courses are geared around concepts and use coding languages to help you grasp those concepts, like Functional Programming or Big-O algorithms.

 Price comparison: Boot.dev costs $34 a month, or $24/month when billed annually.
 There’s also a free guest version.

+## Scrimba: Master front-end in an innovative way

+I love Scrimba.
+When students are looking for React content and land on [Boot.dev](https://boot.dev), a platform for learning back-end, I regularly refer them to Scrimba.

+Not only does Scrimba have an innovative way of interactively learning front-end technolgies through editable videos, but they're also constantly putting out amazing free content.
+For example, you can check out their article here on [how to become a web developer in 6 months](https://scrimba.com/articles/become-web-developer-in-6-months/).

 ## Datacamp: Go Deeper into Data Science